Colts hold off Falcons for second straight win | Devdiscourse

-Jacoby Brissett threw for 310 yards as the Indianapolis Colts earned their second straight win Sunday, holding off the Atlanta Falcons 27-24 on Sunday at Lucas Oil Stadium in Indianapolis.
+Jacoby Brissett threw for 310 yards as the host Indianapolis Colts earned their second straight win Sunday, holding off the Atlanta Falcons 27-24 at Lucas Oil Stadium.
 Brissett completed 28 of 37 passes, including an 11-yard strike to Jack Doyle in the final two minutes for a first down to the Atlanta 16 that sealed the outcome.
 The Colts (2-1) also got 74 yards and a touchdown on 16 carries from Marlon Mack.

 Mack provided the Colts' final score, running 4 yards with 8:40 left in the game to cap an 11-play, 75-yard march.
 The Falcons (1-2) drew back within a field goal on Matt Ryan's 10-yard touchdown pass to Julio Jones with 4:11 left, but never saw the ball again.
 Ryan hit on 29 of 34 passes for 304 yards with three touchdowns and an interception.
 He found Austin Hooper for scoring strikes of 13 and 2 yards to slice Atlanta's 17-point halftime deficit to 20-17 just over a minute into the fourth quarter.